andrewbonas/web-services/src/pages/features.md

       *   Multiple examples available...

-      *   Choose between multiple platforms to have your site built on.
+      *   Choose between predesigned site or custom built.

-      *   Wordpress is also an option.

       *   optimized webhosting and SEO to give your new site the greatest online presence.